 This Episode: 4 Ways To Get Most Out of Your Retail Pop Up Shop

-Pop Up Shops, temporary retail stores in malls, at community events and consumer shows, have TONS of potential.
-Yet, many retailers don’t take get all they can from the work they do.
-This episode shows you how to make the most of every Pop Up you do!
+Pop Up Shops: Temporary retail stores in malls, at community events and consumer shows, have TONS of potential.
+Yet, many retailers don’t get all they can from the work they do.
+This episode shows you how to make the most of every Pop Up you host!

 Rather Read The Episode?
 Click Here.

 Hey, it’s Bob Negen.
 And thank you for watching this episode of Real Retail TV.
 Today, we’re going to talk about the opportunities that pop up shops and community events, places where you go to sell your merchandise– boat shows, RV shows, lawn and garden shows, events like that.
 We’re going to talk about the opportunities that present themselves, little known opportunities that most people don’t take advantage of.

 So there’s four opportunities that I want to share with you that I think can make the difference between your pop up shop being a huge success and a middling, mediocre opportunity.
 And so the first thing to think about when you think about your pop up shop his lifetime value of a customer.
 Recognize that a pop up shop is not just an opportunity to sell your merchandise.
 It’s an opportunity to get new customers and their corresponding lifetime value.

 As I’ve talked about several times before, we’re not looking at a transaction.
 We’re looking at the accumulated value of all of the transactions that come to a customer.
 We really want to focus on the lifetime value of a customer.
 And if you use these pop up shops, if you use these events as opportunities to get new customers, recognize that the value from that event goes on and on and on and on, years and years, through lifetime value.

 So the second question, the second opportunity, is how do I get that value?
 How do I ensure that I actually build a lifetime value from someone who I first meet at a pop up shop?
 And the answer is gift certificates.